-Unlock Writing Success
+Unlock Writing Success with Reader Expectation Approach Training

 Most professional writing workshops teach you what to write.
 George Gopen teaches you how readers read — a distinction that transforms not just your writing, but the results it produces.
-All programs are available in formats customized to your organization’s goals and schedule.
+All programs are available in formats customized to your organization’s goals.
 Whether you represent a research institution, a law firm or a business, you can choose from a combination of professional writing seminars, workshops, and e-learning programs.

 Training can take place from one day to several, increasing participants skill level with each learning block.
 Workshops offer the most intensive instruction.
 Individual consultations are also available for specific high-stakes documents.
 You’re invited to explore the detailed offerings listed below.
 To discuss which training options can best support your talented team, please request a complimentary 20-minute discovery call.